overflyer87/custom-cross-lfs-nosystemd-x86_64/README.md

 If I ever find out how, I will ditch Xorg and will switch to Wayland.
 Since I have no experience whatsoever with Wayland that might take some time.
 Also XFCE and MATE need to support it first.

-### Abbreviations at the end of file names have the following meaning:

-RAHU - Run as (regular) user of your host distro

-RAHR - Run as root user of your host distro

-RASUN - Run as (regular) user of your final CLFS system NATIVELY (booted or via ssh)

-RASRC - Run as root user of your final system in CHROOT

-RASRN - Run as root user of your final system NATIVELY (booted or via ssh)

-RACU - Run as the CLFS-user (the special, under-priviledged user on your host distro to build the temporary system)

 ### Pain points

 #### Major pain points